srmadscience/voltdb-task-and-migrate-demo/README.md

 ## Procedures

-The application has two stored procedures
+The application has two stored procedures:

 ### ReportLocation

+'ReportLocation' is fed mock data by the test client ([TaskMigrateDemoClient](https://github.com/srmadscience/voltdb-task-and-migrate-demo/blob/master/src/org/voltdb/tastmigratedemo/TaskMigrateDemoClient.java)), but in a real world deployment would be configured to read messages from a queue such as Kafka or Kinesis.

 [ReportLocation](https://github.com/srmadscience/voltdb-task-and-migrate-demo/blob/master/src/taskmigratedemo/ReportLocation.java) takes a position report for a drone and updates the database.
 It also: